ikedam/xwslgit/README.md

 * Permission issues.
 Executable bits aren't properly set on WSL filesystems.
 * Ownership issues.
 You need to run `git config --global --add safe.directory ...` for WSL directories.

+[wslgit](https://github.com/andy-5/wslgit) deals with the same issue, but that launches `git` always on WSL even for repositories on Windows file system.

 Usage
 -----

+Binaries of `xwslgit` are available on [Releases](https://github.com/ikedam/xwslgit/releases).

 ### Quick usage